 This can be anything from dirt and mud to sticks and grass clippings.
 When this happens, it causes the belt to stretch around the extra material which can eventually cause it to snap or come off entirely.

 It is important to keep the pulleys clean and free of debris to prevent these problems.
 Any dirt, stones, or grass that pack in the pulleys should be removed as soon as possible.

 Grease, Oil, Rust on Belt

-If you notice any oil leaks, be sure to repair them as soon as possible and clean off any oil that has already made its way onto your deck or components.
-It’s also a good idea to replace your deck belt with a new one if it shows signs of wear or damage.
+If you spot any oil leaks, it is crucial to address them promptly and clean any leaked oil from your deck or components.
+For optimal performance, consider replacing your deck belt with a new one if it exhibits signs of wear or damage.

 Lawn mower deck belt replacement works with MZ Magnum 54 in. mowers from 2016 and earlier

 Lawn mower drive belt replacement works with MZ Magnum 54 in. mowers from 2017 and later

 Models compatible with the lawn mower drive belt include the 60 in.
 ZT, 60 in.
 Pup/Lightning - with gasoline engine, 60 in.
 CZT, 60 in.
 Maverick, 54 in.
 Outlaw, 54 in.
 Outlaw Extreme and 54 in.
 Outlaw XP